-Here’s an overview of the 10 most popular exotic pets!
+Here’s an overview of the most popular types of exotic pets!

 What, that’s it?
 Just 10 pets?
 Of course, there are plenty more exotic pets out there.
 But not many people keep them, as they require a lot of experience, a lot of money and a lot of time spent on care.

 Here we have the African clawed frog, African dwarf frog, fire-bellied toad and northern leopard frog.
 These amphibians have very complicated needs, especially when it comes to humidity.

 The emperor scorpion is a really impressive large scorpion that can be kept as a pet.
 Really?
 But scorpions are venomous, right?
 Yes, that’s right.
 But only 25 out of around 2,000 species have a venom that can kill humans.
 Still: if an emperor scorpion stings you, it’s just as painful as a bee sting and can lead to allergic reaction.
 As a pet for children?
 Not suitable.